petroemil/Rx.Book/Draft.md

 Once you got your head around this rather complicated line, the last 2 parameters of the method are fairly simple, you just get a reference to the event handler (prepared by the system) that you have to subscribe to and unsubscribe from the original `event`.

 It's worth mentioning that this example is the worst case scenario.
-If your event doesn't have any parameters or only has one, you don't have to bother with this cimplicated conversion logic, you just have to provide the subscribe / unsubscribe functions.
+If your event doesn't have any parameters or only has one, you don't have to bother with this complicated conversion logic, you just have to provide the subscribe / unsubscribe functions.

 ### Hot and Cold observables